Alabama Animal Advocates

 Animals removed from hoarding situations exhibit health problems due to malnourishment, lack of veterinary care, overcrowding, and unsanitary conditions.
 Wikipedia states that “Basic animal waste management is absent in virtually all animal-hoarding situations, and animals are filthy and often infected with parasites as a result.”
 The competition for insufficient food creates aggressive behavior and sometimes cannibalism.
 These problems are not immediately solved upon rescue.
 Euthanasia of some of the animals is often necessary, and even animals with treatable conditions are often killed due to the cost of treatment or to the difficulty in securing foster care or adoptive homes for many animals at once.

+Where animals are neglected, humans are also.
+This neglect includes the self-care of the owner of the animals, and of children, elders, and others in the household.
 Houses where animals were kept lacked basic functionality (such as to shower, sleep in a bed, or prepare food) in over half of cases examined by HARC in a 2002 study and were condemned as unfit for human habitation in 11% of cases.
 “Conditions include dangerous levels of ammonia, fecal matter, urine, accumulated trash, and vermin,” according to the National Link Coalition.
 The “lack of appropriate sanitation in 70 to more than 90% of animal hoarding cases, together with the large number of animals involved, increases the likelihood of zoonotic diseases for the occupants and the community,” according to Psychiatric Times.

 Some hoarding cases result in criminal prosecution.
 Many do not.
 As is explained by the Animal Legal Defense Fund (ALDF), “animal hoarding cases are difficult to prosecute [because] most states have no legal definition for animal hoarding, courts already assign relatively low priority to animal abuse and neglect cases in general, and many people are unfamiliar with the severity of abuse in hoarding situations.”